vyomaaverse/Valorant-Stats-Tracker/readme.md

 ![vyomaaverse](https://github.com/vyomaaverse/Valorant-Stats-Tracker/blob/main/src/resources/jett.jpg)

 A discord bot that fetches player stats and keeps track of leaderboard in Valorant.
-- Works on apex legends.
+- Works on games like Valorant, Apex Legends, Fortnite, csgo.
 - Track top region wise ratings as well as Guild ratings.